pip-webui/pip-webui-tutorial/step8/Readme.md

     });
 ```

 Rebuild the application.
-Now every 10 seconds you shall see a toast with event in the left bottom corner.
+Now every 10 seconds you shall see a toast with an event in the left bottom corner:

 ![Notification](artifacts/notification.png)

-Add rereading data from the server after you click 'Reload Button'.
+Add re-reading data from the server after you click 'Reload Button':

 ![Reload button](artifacts/reload_button.png)

-Add this code to **eventsController**.
+Add this code to **eventsController**:

 ```javascript
  thisModule.controller('eventsController', function($scope, $interval, $mdMedia, $http, pipAppBar, pipToasts) {